DeveloperSeJin/Free3D/README.md

 ## Recommended-specifications
 + GPU
 at least 16G of vram(GPU Memory)
 + Python 3
-We tested all process(text processing, image generation, 3d reconstruction) on python 3.9.
+We tested all process(text processing, image generation, 3d reconstruction) on **Python 3.9**.
 So we do not guarantee other python version but it may also be working on other python version.
 ## Usage